microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ## 4. How does it work?
 ---------------------------------------

-Microshare®’s plug-n-play IoT modules.
-Our modular, scalable solutions power data insights in small installations or mega facilities.
+Microshare®’s plug-n-play IoT modules are our scalable solutions that power data insights in small installations or mega facilities.

 #### No technology training required